nlsantos/brig/README.md

 ## Podman-first design

-The devcontainer spec is written primarily with the assumption that the underlying container platform is Docker. `brig` was build to treat [podman](https://podman.io/) as a first-class citizen.
+The devcontainer spec is written primarily with the assumption that the underlying container platform is Docker. `brig` was built to treat [podman](https://podman.io/) as a first-class citizen.

 I prefer podman for its rootless design.
 While `brig` uses Moby's packages and the Docker REST API, development prioritizes compatibility with podman.
 If the Moby packages ever become incompatible with Podman, `brig` will remain on the latest version that is.

-_To summarize, Docker support is a side-effect of podman's compatibility with the Docker REST API and Moby packages.
-While I aim for feature parity, podman support will always take precedence._
+_To summarize, Docker support is achieved via Podman's compatibility with the Docker REST API and Moby packages.
+While `brig` works seamlessly with Docker, feature development prioritizes Podman's rootless architecture._

 ## Features